Avatar photo

 The passage of time translates to the loss of “time value” for an options contract… making options less and less expensive until, at expiration, the time value declines to zero.

-But don’t get confused here: While buying a put allows you to benefit from a stock’s decline, selling a put is a bullish strategy.
+But selling a put is a bullish strategy.

 Here’s how it works…

-For example, you have cash on your account and want to own Acme, a steady business with a strong outlook.
+For example, you have cash in your account and want to own a company we’ll call Acme, a steady business with a strong outlook.

 But you feel at $100 per share, Acme is a tad too expensive.
 You’d be happy to own 100 shares at $90 per share, though.
 (One options contract = 100 shares.)